UniField: Joint Multi-Domain Training for Universal Surface Pressure Modeling: Experiments

 \subsection{Joint-Training vs. Single Dataset Training}

 \textbf{Setup:} To verify the benefits brought by the joint training strategy, we conducted a set of comparative experiments between the joint training models and the single-dataset models.
 Specifically, for each dataset, we trained a model from scratch using only that dataset and compared its performance with that of the joint training model on the same dataset.
+All other parameters are consistent except for the datasets used.
+All models are of the same scale.
+The jointly trained model is trained on the integrated dataset for 200 epochs, while the single-dataset models are trained for a similar number of steps as the jointly trained model.

-\textbf{Results:} Table~\ref{tab: joint_vs_single} compares the performance of \textit{joint training} and \textit{single-dataset training} across five aerodynamic datasets.
-A clear trend can be observed: datasets with limited data or complex flow structures benefit more from joint training, whereas large datasets with relatively simple flow patterns show only marginal differences.
+\textbf{Results:} Table~\ref{tab: joint_vs_single} compares the performance of \textit{joint training} and \textit{single-dataset training} models across four aerodynamic datasets.
+A clear trend is that domains with limited data benefit more from joint training, whereas for large datasets, joint training shows marginal differences.

-For instance, the \textit{DrivAerNet++} dataset, which contains abundant automotive samples, achieves nearly identical accuracy under both settings (MSE $4.47$ vs.\ $4.53\times10^{-2}$), indicating that single-domain data are sufficient for robust learning.
-In contrast, the \textit{Train} dataset, which are relatively small in scale, exhibit significant improvements when jointly trained with other domains: the MSE drops from $2.97\times10^{-2}$ to $0.89\times10^{-2}$.
-Similarly, \textit{AircraftWing} and \textit{FullAircraft} also benefits notably from joint training (MSE $2.73\rightarrow1.85\times10^{-2}$ for \textit{AircraftWing} and $0.42\rightarrow0.21\times10^{-2}$ for \textit{FullAircraft}), indicating that the complex aerodynamic interactions around the wing are better modeled when auxiliary data from other geometries are introduced.
-These results verify that joint multi-domain training effectively mitigates data scarcity and improves generalization in complex or underrepresented flow regimes, supporting the conclusion that cross-domain knowledge sharing is especially valuable in data-scarce aerodynamic contexts.
+For instance, on the \textit{DrivAerNet++} dataset, which contains abundant automotive samples, UniField achieves marginal improvement with joint training.
+Furthermore, the \textit{Train} dataset, which are relatively small in scale, exhibit significant improvements when jointly trained with other domains: the MSE drops by more than half, from $2.18$ to $0.91$.
+Similarly, \textit{AircraftWing} and \textit{FullAircraft} also benefits notably from joint training (MSE $2.09$ to $1.31$ for \textit{AircraftWing} and $0.40$ to $0.18$ for \textit{FullAircraft}), indicating that the aerodynamic interactions are better modeled when auxiliary data from other geometries are introduced.
+These results verify that joint multi-domain training effectively mitigates data scarcity and improves generalization.
+It is also worth noting that within the framework of joint training, the inclusion of ThingiCFD has brought considerable performance improvements to data-scarce domains.

-In addition, in Fig.\ref{fig: visualization}, we present the predicted surface pressure field results of the jointly trained model on the test data of each subfield.
-UniField can provide prediction results that are very close to the ground truth, with errors in the vast majority of regions approaching zero.
+In addition, in Figure \ref{fig: visualization}, we present the predicted surface pressure field results of the jointly trained model on the test data of each subfield, showing that UniField can provide prediction results that are close to the ground truth, with errors in the vast majority of regions approaching zero.
+This suggests that UniField provides a viable and efficient data-driven complement to CFD for the considered aerodynamic scenarios.